adrelanos/aeternity-wiki/Aeternity-Technology.md

 </td>
 <td class="align-middle">
 <strong class="d-block">INDUSTRIAL GRADE CODE BASE</strong>

-<small>Our core blockchain code is written in Erlang, which makes it easy to write distributed, fault-tolerant, soft real-time and highly available non-stop applications.
+<small>The core æternity blockchain code is written in Erlang, which makes it easy to write distributed, fault-tolerant, soft real-time and highly available non-stoppable applications.
 Erlang is the perfect choice to write a blockchain from scratch allowing to achieve superior operational stability and performance.</small>
 </td>
 </tr>